schlegel11/JFXAnimation/README.md

 The JFXAnimation project provides the JFXAnimationTemplate classes, which acts as a builder for JavaFX animations.
 The building structure of a JFXAnimationTemplate is based on CSS keyframe animations, which have some advantages:

-#### Features
+### Features

 -  Define the animation in a relative way, based on different percentage values, related to a total animation duration
 -  Multiple target observers per action
 -  Define the animation in a complete lazy evaluated way
 -  Finish events for every step/action
 -  Specific or global interpolator for all animation actions
 -  Transfer your current CSS animations easily to JavaFX
 -  Create animations simply for multiple animation objects

-#### Code comparison:
+### Code comparison

 <br>